Trump and Kim sign deal on security and denuclearisation

 Statement following historic summit in Singapore gives no details on how denuclearisation will be achieved

-US president Donald Trump and North Korean leader Kim Jong-un pledged on Tuesday to work toward complete denuclearisation of the Korean peninsula while Washington committed to provide security guarantees for its old enemy.
+US president Donald Trump and North Korean leader Kim Jong-un have signed a landmark to deal to work toward complete denuclearisation of the Korean peninsula while Washington committed to provide security guarantees for its old enemy.

 “President Trump committed to provide security guarantees to the DPRK and Chairman Kim Jong-un reaffirmed his firm and unwavering commitment to complete denuclearisation of the Korean Peninsula,” said a joint statement issued after their historic summit in Singapore.
 DPRK is the Democratic People’s Republic of Korea, the formal name of North Korea.